ramashanker/aws/certification/day13/Concept.md

     Use the AWS CLI associate-kms-key command and specify the KMS key ARN To associate the CMK with an existing log group, you can use the associate-kms-key command.

+### CloudWatch Events
+    Amazon CloudWatch Events delivers a near real-time stream of system events that describe changes in Amazon Web Services (AWS) resources

+### CloudWatch agent
+    Collect system-level metrics from on-premises servers
+    Collect logs from Amazon EC2 instances and on-premises servers, running either Linux or Windows Server CloudWatch agent to send data from an on-premises server

 ## CloudTrail

 ### Audit